kristinemlarson/gnssrefl/README.md

 - 101,102 are Glonass L1 and L2
 - 201, 205, 206, 207, 208: Galileo frequencies
 - 302, 306, 307 : Beidou frequencies

+**What if you want to analyze your own data?**

+Put your RINEX 2.11 files in the directory where you are going to run the code.
+They should be

+- lowercase
+- station name (4 characters) followed by day of year (3 characters) then 0.yyo where yy is the two character so algo0500.21o is station algo on day of year 50 from the year 2021

+You also need to set -nolook True

 <HR>